bernester/a11y-toolkit/src/posts/accordion-with-details-and-summary.md

 ---
+title: Accordion with details and summary
-title: Create an accordion-like component with details and summary
+description: Create an accordion-like component with details and summary
 date: '2024-4-10'
 categories:
   - content